thoughtspot/thoughtspot.github.io/_admin/data-modeling/model-geo-data.md

 data unless they contain latitude/longitude data.
 Latitude and longitude columns can contain numeric data (`DOUBLE`) or text.

-If you import `geo` columns as numeric values, the data type defaults to `INT64`.
+If you import `geo` columns as numeric values, the data type defaults to `BIGINT`.
 ThoughtSpot recommends that you import `geo` columns, such as zipcodes as text values.
 The `column type` defaults to  `measure` when you import numeric values.
 In ThoughtSpot, a `measure` is a numeric value that you can you use in mathematical formulas.
 For geo data, you ***must*** change the `column type` to `attribute` and specify `additive` as `no`.

 If you are using a column with the data type `DOUBLE` for latitude and longitude, change the following settings for those